Amaterasu: Relation to women's positions in early Japanese society

 Because Amaterasu has the highest position among the Shinto deities, there has been debate on her influence and relation to women's positions in early Japanese society.
 Some scholars have argued that the goddess' presence and high stature within the kami system could suggest that early rulers in Japan were female.
 Others have argued the goddess' presence implies strong influences female priests had in Japanese politics and religion.

 In Japanese new religions

-Amaterasu is the main deity, or one of the main deities, worshipped in various Japanese new religions, including Kurozumikyō, Shintō Tenkōkyo, Tenshō Kōtai Jingūkyō, and Uchūshinkyō Kōmyōjin.
+Amaterasu is the main deity, or one of the main deities, worshipped in various Japanese new religions, including Kurozumikyō, Shintō Tenkōkyo, Tenshō Kōtai Jingūkyō, and Kōmyō Kamu Tama Jingū.